paulhoux/Cinder-Samples/README.md

 #####Downloading and using the samples with Cinder
 * Make sure you have downloaded the Cinder Framework.
 It is recommended to use Git, because this will make it easier for you to keep up to date with the latest versions of both Cinder and these samples.
 To learn more about how to create a copy of the Cinder Github repository, visit: http://libcinder.org/docs/welcome/GitSetup.html
 * Make sure the Cinder master folder is called ```cinder_master```, so that the samples can find it automatically.
+* Make sure you can successfully compile Cinder yourself.
 * Download the samples and place them next to Cinder's master folder:
  * Open a command window (or Terminal)
  * Switch to the disk containing the Cinder root folder, e.g.: ```d:```